 Worcester CC Flyer 2013

 Greater Manchester Police Flyer 2012

 8. Use social media to keep people up to date

 You probably have a Facebook or Twitter account for your organisation.
-To ensure the communications coming from your social presence is easy to follow remember to use hashtags and URL shorteners to drop links into your tweets.
+To ensure the communications coming from your social presence are easy to follow, remember to use hashtags and URL shorteners to drop links into your tweets.

 9. Facebook adverts

 Facebook adverts can be incredibly effective, in one case study, a Budget Simulator customer found their Facebook adverts were the source for one-third of all visitors to the Budget Simulator.

 Use pictures and screenshots